Nnedi Okorafor: Novels and novellas

 After her 2001 Hurston-Wright award, she published two acclaimed books for young adults, her debut novel Zahrah the Windseeker (Houghton Mifflin Harcourt) and The Shadow Speaker (Hyperion/Disney Book Group).
 The Shadow Speaker was a winner of the Carl Brandon Parallax Award, a Booksense Pick for Winter 2007/2008, a Tiptree Honor Book, a finalist for the Essence Magazine Literary Award, the Andre Norton Award and the Golden Duck Award, and an NAACP Image Award nominee.
 Her children's book, Long Juju Man, was the 2007–08 winner of the Macmillan Writer's Prize for Africa.

 Okorafor's first adult novel, Who Fears Death (DAW/Penguin Books), won the 2011 World Fantasy Award for Best Novel, and was nominated for the 2010 Nebula Award.
-The prequel The Book of Phoenix won the 2018 Kurd Laßwitz Preis and was a finalist for the Arthur C. Clarke Award.
+The prequel The Book of Phoenix won the 2018 Kurd Laßwitz Award and was a finalist for the Arthur C. Clarke Award.

 In 2011, she returned to young adult with Akata Witch (Viking/Penguin), the first book in the Nsibidi Scripts Series, which was a Junior Library Guild Selection.
 The sequel, Akata Warrior, went on to win the 2018 Locus Award for Best Young Adult Book.

 Okorafor's science-fiction novel Lagoon was a finalist for a British Science Fiction Association Award (Best Novel), a Red Tentacle Award (Best Novel), and a Tiptree Honor Book.

 The Binti trilogy began with the 2015 novella Binti.
 This was followed by Binti: Home, published in 2017, and Binti: The Night Masquerade, published in 2018.
-Binti won both the 2016 Nebula Award and 2016 Hugo Award for best novella, and was a finalist for a British Science Fiction Association Award (Best Short) and BooktubeSFF Award (Best Short Work).
+Binti won both the 2015 Nebula Award and 2016 Hugo Award for best novella, and was a finalist for a British Science Fiction Association Award (Best Short) and BooktubeSFF Award (Best Short Work).
 Binti: Home and Binti: The Night Masquerade both received Hugo nominations for best novella in 2018 and 2019, respectively.